perone/medicaltorch/docs/source/getstarted.rst

     pip install medicaltorch

-Tutorial
+Tutorials
 -------------------------------------------------------------------------------
-This [notebook](https://colab.research.google.com/drive/1V516_8lzebSPw_ygZhJQLfbGedMDikPc) provides a walk-through on how to use medicaltorch for spinal cord gray matter segmentation.
+This `notebook <https://colab.research.google.com/drive/1V516_8lzebSPw_ygZhJQLfbGedMDikPc>`_ provides a walk-through on how to use medicaltorch for spinal cord gray matter segmentation.
 More tutorials are coming soon.

 Architecture
 -------------------------------------------------------------------------------